 I’d best not make any big statements against or for Apple or any other company.
 Personally I was really disappointed to read about iPad.
 I hope Apple is not being blinded by the iPhone’s success.
 To me it looks like that somewhere Apple lost its customer focus while building the iPad.
 And as a result, it looks like I just saved a few hundred dollars.
 And as with all things Apple, there isn’t going to be iPad V2 with the missing elements being built in any time soon.

 I would love to hear comments from peers in eLearning industry on the iPad and what it could have been for the industry.
+With the amount of websites out there that can help you recognize synonym It’s hard to gauge where the industry is heading.
 Microsoft, HP, IBM – where are your tablets?
 We’re waiting…